 After 30 years at our current location in the picturesque Lake Sunapee region of New Hampshire, Bayberry Barn is saying farewell to our physical storefront and transitioning into an on-line shop.
 Although we, and our visitors, will miss “the barn”, we are excited to take the next step in our journey in business and life and will now be available to you 24/7 for secure and easy on-line ordering of our TRUE BAYBERRY CANDLES and accessories — the namesake of our store and a customer favorite for decades.
-The barn store-front is still open and we have many of your favorite items left to browse and purchase in person.
 We will be adding items available on-line as we settle in to our new “home” on the web; we encourage you to visit often and check out what’s new!
 As always, you are welcome to contact us in person via phone any time with any questions or for more information.

 Featuring True (Real) Bayberry Candles